Admission of Transfer Students

 Students from within the UH system, who have six credits or fewer to complete their University of Hawaiʻi community college A.A. degree, may transfer to UH Hilo and be exempt from the UH Hilo General Education requirements providing the community college A.A. degree is completed in the first semester at UH Hilo.

 Students transferring into UH Hilo from a UH system community college in Fall 2011 or later and who have completed the basic/foundation requirements at their previous campus will be exempt from the UH Hilo General Education basic requirements; similarly, such students who have completed the area/diversification requirement at their previous campus will be exempt from the UH Hilo General Education area requirements.
-See the UH system policy (May 2010) on transfer of GE core requirements among UH system campuses: www.hawaii.edu/offices/app/aa/articulation/JI_MOA.pdf.
+See the UH system Memorandum of Agreement for Transfer of General Education Core Requirements (May 2010) among UH system campuses.

 However, all students must complete the UH Hilo Integrative requirements in Writing Intensive, Hawaii Pan-Pacific, and Global and Community Citizenship, as well as all major and other UH Hilo requirements.